-- 3.3 For both products and byproducts, the certificate must also contain: - (a) date(s) of slaughter/initial refrigeration; - (b) the name and official number of the slaughter and/or processing premises; - (c) species, and for cervine species, the full scientific name; - (d) confirmation that the product has been processed in premises licensed for export to the country for which final export certification of the imported product is required; and - (e) confirmation that the product produced in the premises is eligible for export to the country for which final export certification is required.

-4. The importer is to ensure that the MAF VA Technical Supervisor at the premises of destination in New Zealand is advised of the impending arrival of the consignment at least 3 days in advance and that the original health certificate is made available to the Technical Supervisor.
+- 3.3 For both products and byproducts, the certificate must also contain: - (a) date(s) of slaughter/initial refrigeration; - (b) the name and official number of the slaughter and/or processing premises; - (c) species, and for cervine species, the full scientific name; - (d) confirmation that the product has been processed in premises licensed for export to the country for which final export certification of the imported product is required; and - (e) confirmation that the product produced in the premises is eligible for export to the country for which final export certification is required. - 4.
+Importers should be aware that there is a requirement for imported product to be inspected by MAF VA immediately after Biosecurity clearance is granted.
+Also that product must be sent by secure means and under MAF control directly to the export premises nominated by the importer, and be released to the MAF VA Technical Supervisor responsible for the premises.
+Note: "Immediately" may be extended if the consignment remains secure. - 5.
+The importer is to ensure that the MAF VA Technical Supervisor at the initial premises of destination in New Zealand is advised of the impending arrival of the consignment at least 3 days in advance. - 6.
+The original health certificate from the country of origin must be made available to the MAF VA Technical Supervisor.
+If this does not occur, the consignment will be retained until the Technical Supervisor is satisfied about the origin and final use/destination of the consignment.